RedisLabs/redisraft/docs/Deployment.md

 The number of milliseconds between internal RedisRaft cluster events such as heartbeats, message retransmissions, and re-election announcements.

 If the `request-timeout` or `election-timeout` values must be reduced for faster failure detection, you'll also want to reduce this value as well.
-However, reducing this value will result with more network traffic.

 *Default*: 100